Zha0rong/Coffee-Maker/README.md

 # Coffee-Maker: Bring your anxiety during the Graduate program application season to the next level.
 ![alt text](http://patentimages.storage.googleapis.com/US7543526B1/US07543526-20090609-D00005.png)
 # Introduction.
-During the Graduate program application season, what is the most annoying and anxious thing?
-Grinding the GRE?
-Not really, as long as you work hard on it should not be a problem.
-Worrying about GPA?
-You should not be worry about that, damage has been done :P.
-Recommendation letters?
-Resume?
-Nah, you can handle them, not a big deal.
-The most annoying thing during the application season, is **_the waiting game_** (an evil face should be presented here).
+During the Graduate program application season, the most annoying period of time is **when you have submitted the application** (an evil face should be presented here).

-All has been done and everything has benn submitted, which means that everything is out of your hand now: you are on your own, being helpless in your apartment, waiting for a group of people who can only know you through several papers to decide whether you are admitted to the program or you are **_just not good enough_** (another evil face here).
-This kind of helplessness is created by the lack of information: the people in admission board do not reply your email, and will not tell you anything about your application until they make up their mind.
-To relief the feeling of helplessness, the first thing people do based on their instinct is to search for more information: people start to google about how admission board work, when will the decision be sent and how many people are applying to the same program.
+The is because whatever happens next cannot be solved by hard working and efforts.
+People cannot directly contact the admission board to monitor the reviewing processes of their applications, they do not know how the professors in the admission board view and think of their resumes and personal statements.
+The natural reactions of humans now is to acquire more information from people who are doing the same thing, in this case, applying to the same program or university.

 This is where you find this:
-**_The GradCafe!_**
+**_The GradCafe_**

 ![alt text](https://thegradcafe.com/images/logo.png)